MOSFET: Metal–oxide–semiconductor structure

 Conventionally, the gate voltage at which the volume density of electrons in the inversion layer is the same as the volume density of holes in the body is called the threshold voltage.
-When the voltage between transistor gate and source (VGS) exceeds the threshold voltage (Vth), the difference is known as overdrive voltage.
+When the voltage between transistor gate and source (VG) exceeds the threshold voltage (Vth), the difference is known as overdrive voltage.

 This structure with p-type body is the basis of the n-type MOSFET, which requires the addition of n-type source and drain regions.

 MOS capacitors and band diagrams

 The MOS capacitor structure is the heart of the MOSFET.
 Consider a MOS capacitor where the silicon base is of p-type.
 If a positive voltage is applied at the gate, holes which are at the surface of the p-type substrate will be repelled by the electric field generated by the voltage applied.
 At first, the holes will simply be repelled and what will remain on the surface will be immobile (negative) atoms of the acceptor type, which creates a depletion region on the surface.
-Remember that a hole is created by an acceptor atom, e.g. Boron, which has one less electron than Silicon.
-One might ask how can holes be repelled if they are actually non-entities?
-The answer is that what really happens is not that a hole is repelled, but electrons are attracted by the positive field, and fill these holes, creating a depletion region where no charge carriers exist because the electron is now fixed onto the atom and immobile.
+A hole is created by an acceptor atom, e.g., boron, which has one less electron than a silicon atom.
+Holes are not actually repelled, being non-entities; electrons are attracted by the positive field, and fill these holes.
+This creates a depletion region where no charge carriers exist because the electron is now fixed onto the atom and immobile.

 As the voltage at the gate increases, there will be a point at which the surface above the depletion region will be converted from p-type into n-type, as electrons from the bulk area will start to get attracted by the larger electric field.
 This is known as inversion.
 The threshold voltage at which this conversion happens is one of the most important parameters in a MOSFET.